MxSyFy/SoccerFanHub/README.md

-# Women's Soccer Hub
+# Soccer Fan Hub

-Welcome to Women's Soccer Hub!
-This platform is all about women's professional soccer.
+This website will be all about women's professional soccer.

 ## Main Features